wireapp/wire-server/src/how-to/install/sft.rst

 For more advanced setups please refer to the `technical documentation <https://github.com/wireapp/wire-server/blob/develop/charts/sftd/README.md>`__.

+.. _install-sft-firewall-rules:

 Firewall rules
 ^^^^^^^^^^^^^^

 The SFT allocates media addresses in the ``32768-61000`` UDP range.
-Ingress and egress traffic should be allowed to this range.
-Furthermore the SFT needs to be able to reach the Restund server, as it uses STUN and TURN in cases the client can not directly connect to the SFT.
-In practise this means the SFT should allow ingress and egress traffic on the UDP port range ``32768-61000`` from both clients and the restund server.
+Ingress and egress traffic should be allowed for this range.
+Furthermore the SFT needs to be able to reach the :ref:`Restund server <understand-restund>`, as it uses STUN and TURN in cases the client can not directly connect to the SFT.
+In practise this means the SFT should allow ingress and egress traffic on the UDP port range ``32768-61000`` from and to both clients and the :ref:`Restund server <understand-restund>`.

-The SFT also has an HTTP interface to make allocations.
+The SFT also has an HTTP interface for initializing (allocation) or joining (signaling) a call.
 This is exposed through the ingress controller as an HTTPS service.

+An SFT instance does **not** communicate with other SFT instances.

+*For more information, please refer to the source code of the Ansible role:* `sft-server <https://github.com/wireapp/ansible-sft/blob/develop/roles/sft-server/tasks/traffic.yml>`__.